simonmacmullen/rabbitmq-auth-backend-http/README.md

 * `username` - the name of the user
 * `password` - the password provided (may be missing if e.g. rabbitmq-auth-mechanism-ssl is used)
+* `vhost`    - the name of the virtual host being accessed

 ### vhost_path